StephenW30/Complier/README.md

 | **SegFormer**   | Transformer-based encoder with lightweight MLP decoder; integrates multi-scale transformer features effectively; excellent balance between performance and efficiency.            | Flexible input sizes (arbitrary input through padding)    | Yes              | Not chosen due to limited timeframe and considerable training consumption.
 Ideal when high efficiency with good accuracy is required but less suited for extremely thin defect detection.|

 This format is consistent with your original entries, clearly highlighting each model's architecture and suitability for your PL star segmentation task.

+Tasks Completed:

+MATLAB Code Refactoring for PL Star Generation

+Transformed the original code from single wafer processing to batch wafer simulation capability Implemented automatic adjustment of PL star position and dimensions based on discussions with apps team Identified several bugs that need future fixes

+Literature Review on Shape Prior Integration in Neural Networks

+Studied papers focused on incorporating shape priors into neural networks for segmentation tasks Analyzed the SPM (Shape Prior Module) approach and its potential application to our work

+Camouflage Object Detection Research

+Analyzed relevant papers and datasets for camouflage object detection Identified several SOTA models with features similar to our task requirements Evaluated potential applicability to our specific detection challenges